- Support Vue

 Vue is much simpler than AngularJS, both in terms of API and design.
 Learning enough to build non-trivial applications typically takes less than a day, which is not true for AngularJS.

 AngularJS has strong opinions about how your applications should be structured, while Vue is a more flexible, modular solution.
 While this makes Vue more adaptable to a wide variety of projects, we also recognize that sometimes it’s useful to have some decisions made for you, so that you can just start coding.

 That’s why we offer a webpack template that can set you up within minutes, while also granting you access to advanced features such as hot module reloading, linting, CSS extraction, and much more.

 AngularJS uses two-way binding between scopes, while Vue enforces a one-way data flow between components.
 This makes the flow of data easier to reason about in non-trivial applications.

 Vue has a clearer separation between directives and components.
 Directives are meant to encapsulate DOM manipulations only, while components are self-contained units that have their own view and data logic.
-In AngularJS, there’s a lot of confusion between the two.
+In AngularJS, directives do everything and components are just a specific kind of directive.

 Vue has better performance and is much, much easier to optimize because it doesn’t use dirty checking.
 AngularJS becomes slow when there are a lot of watchers, because every time anything in the scope changes, all these watchers need to be re-evaluated again.
 Also, the digest cycle may have to run multiple times to “stabilize” if some watcher triggers another update.
 AngularJS users often have to resort to esoteric techniques to get around the digest cycle, and in some situations, there’s no way to optimize a scope with many watchers.

 Vue doesn’t suffer from this at all because it uses a transparent dependency-tracking observation system with async queueing - all changes trigger independently unless they have explicit dependency relationships.